 '''

 config lte plan

 edit <plan name>

+set modem all

-set carrier <carrier_name>
+set type by-default

 set apn <carrier apn>

-set capacity <data plan in MB>

-set billing-date <billing date>

-set overage {enable | disable}

 next

 end

 '''

 A PDN can't be established without a valid APN.
 Always be aware of the APN of the SIM card you are using.
 If you are not sure, contact your network service provider (NSP) for assistance.